Optimal collision-energy range for realizing macroscopic high-baryon-density matter

-Several experimental results support the formation of high baryon-density matter at the intermediate energy region.
+Several experimental results support the formation of high baryon-density matter at the intermediate energy.
 First, the rapidity distribution of net-proton number in collisions of gold (Au) nuclei at $\sqsNN=5\,\mathchar`-\,200\;{\rm GeV}$~\cite{BRAHMS:2003wwg} implies strong stopping of baryon charges at mid-rapidity for the AGS energy $\sqsNN\approx5\;{\rm GeV}$ and hence realization of high baryon density.
-Second, a more quantitative estimate is feasible with the thermal-statistical fit to the hadron yields.
-It has been estimated in Ref.~\cite{Randrup:2006nr} that the baryon density at the chemical freezeout is maximized at $\sqsNN\approx8\;{\rm GeV}$.
-However, it is {\it not} the maximum baryon density for a whole heavy-ion reaction, since the chemical freezeout occurs at a late stage, where the baryon density is diluted by the expansion.
+Second, the thermal-statistical fit to the hadron yields provides a more quantitative estimate, showing that the baryon density at the chemical freezeout is maximized at $\sqsNN\approx6\,\mathchar`-\,10\;{\rm GeV}$~\cite{Randrup:2006nr,Randrup:2009ch,Begun:2012rf,Blaschke:2024jqd}.
+However, the baryon density obtained in these analyses is {\it not} the maximum for a whole heavy-ion reaction, since the chemical freezeout occurs at a late stage, where the baryon density is diluted by the expansion.